pietgeursen/sbot-gossip/README.md

 ## TODO

+- [ ] test what happens when starting up with no network.
+I think it freaks out.
 - [ ] peers probably need source added to them so that they show up as local.
 - [x] check where I need to do multi dispatch from the reactors
 - [x] wire up network events the way the old scheduler did